nmata010/nmata010.github.io/_posts/2025-10-24-training_a_yolo_model.md

 - Cell 7 defines parameters that are sent to the  inference functions.
 We’ll have to update these before running inference.
 - Cell 8 is where we run inference by calling the functions in Cell 4 & passing the values from Cell 7.

-Ok, that was a lot… But now we have a baseline understanding of how this notebook gets us from 0-to-trained model.
+Now I've got a baseline understanding of how this notebook gets me from 0-to-trained model.
 Its time to pick the dataset and see what’s next.

 ## Picking a dataset
-The training-template repo has a few example datasets that are well-suited for training.
+The yolo-training-template repo has a few example datasets that are well-suited for training.

-In theory this template could work with any dataset that conforms to one of the structures defined in Cell 3’s `detect_dataset_structure()`.
+I think this template could work with _any_ dataset that conforms to one of the structures defined in Cell 3’s `detect_dataset_structure()`.
 But after a quick look at the options on Kaggle its clear that not all datasets are created equally.

-I’m here to run training and inference, not troubleshoot datasets, so we better stick with some ‘well-chosen’ datasets from `example_datasets.md` and keep it moving.
+I’m here to run training and inference, not troubleshoot datasets, so I'll stick with some ‘well-chosen’ datasets from `example_datasets.md` and keep it moving.

 I chose pothole detection dataset for a few reasons:
 - Its been done.
 The author of the template repo himself trained on this dataset.
 There are also many example of models that do the same.
 This means I’ll have a lot of resources to pull from when I surely run into trouble.
-- Theres a bunch of pothole datasets on kaggle, so we can add to our training set later if we want.
+- Theres a bunch of pothole datasets on Kaggle, so I'll be able to add to the training set down the line if I want.
-- There’s only 1 class, so it should train pretty quickly.
+- There’s only 1 class, which means the model should train pretty quickly.

-But there are a few downsides that I also considered:
+There are a few downsides that I also considered:
 - Its been done before.
-I’m not gonna get the rush of doing something new.
-But thats fine for me.
-I’m here to learn.
+I won't get to claim I made something novel.
+I think that's ok - I'm just getting my feet wet.
-- There’s only 1 class which isn’t as rich as something like the Animal Detection data set which has 80.
-Again, we’ll live.
+- There’s only 1 class, which isn’t very rich or exciting, but its clear and obvious.
+The model will either identify the object or not.

-At this point we have all our ducks in a row i’m ready to start training.
+At this point I have my ducks in a row I'm ready to start training.
 I updated the `dataset_handle` parameter in cell 5 to reference the pothole detection handle and clicked 'run' on Cells 1-6.

-The training begins and now we wait...
+The training begins and now it's a waiting game...

 ## Training Run #1: Everythings a pothole
 Training run #1 was pretty quick coming in at around ~5 min (thanks Google).
-I chose to only run training for 1 Epoch, my hope was that this would be fast and good-enough to start inferencing on videos from outside the training set.
+I chose to only run training for 1 Epoch.
+My hope was that this would be fast and good-enough to start inferencing on videos from outside the training set.

-I uploaded a couple of stock videos to my colab environment showing roads from an over-head persepctive and got ready to run inference on this.
+I uploaded a stock video showing roads with potholes to my colab environment and got ready to run inference on it.
 This process was also really easy thanks to the scripts in the template.
 All I had to do was:
-- Upload the videos to colab & copy the path to their locations
+- Upload the videos to colab
-- Paste the path in Cell 7 `input_source`
+- Copy the file path & paste it as the `input_source` in Cell 7
 - Set your save-to location as the `output_path`
 - Click 'run' on Cell 8 & wait.